alexpolt/alexpolt.github.io/src/atomic-data.md

   Now comes my favorite part because the design of **atomic\_data** allows to create really cool things.
-Let us start with a test that was already described above (Memory Ordering part): a number of threads look up a minimum value in an array of some size and increment it.
+Let us start with a test that was already described above (Memory Ordering part): a number of threads look up the minimum value in an array of some size and increment it.
   By the end of execution we expect all array cells to contains some know number.

-        const size_t array_size = 16;
+        const size_t array_size = 64;
+        const unsigned threads_size = 8;
+        const unsigned iterations = 81920;

         //here comes the array
         struct array_test {